 Items in the Tag browser have their icons partially colored.
 The amount of color depends on the average rating of the books in that category.
 So for example if the books by Isaac Asimov have an average of four stars, the icon for Isaac Asimov in the Tag Browser will be 4/5th colored.
 You can hover your mouse over the icon to see the average rating.

 The outer-level items in the tag browser, such as Authors and Series, are called categories.
 You can create your own categories, called User Categories, which are useful for organizing items.
-For example, you can use the User Categories Editor (click the Manage User Categories button) to create a user category called Favorite Authors, then put the items for your favorites into the category.
+For example, you can use the User Categories Editor (click Alter Tag Browser->Manage authors, series, etc->Manage User Categories) to create a user category called Favorite Authors, then put the items for your favorites into the category.
 User categories can have sub-categories.
 For example, the user category Favorites.Authors is a sub-category of Favorites.
 You might also have Favorites.Series, in which case there will be two sub-categories under Favorites.
 Sub-categories can be created by right-clicking on a user category, choosing “Add sub-category to ...”, and entering the sub-category name; or by using the User Categories Editor by entering names like the Favorites example above.

 It is also possible to create hierarchies inside some of the text categories such as tags, series, and custom columns.
 These hierarchies show with the small triangle, permitting the sub-items to be hidden.
 To use hierarchies of items in a category, you must first go to Preferences->Look & Feel and enter the category name(s) into the “Categories with hierarchical items” box.
 Once this is done, items in that category that contain periods will be shown using the small triangle.
 For example, assume you create a custom column called “Genre” and indicate that it contains hierarchical items.
 Once done, items such as Mystery.Thriller and Mystery.English will display as Mystery with the small triangle next to it.
 Clicking on the triangle will show Thriller and English as sub-items.
 See Managing subgroups of books, for example “genre” for more information.